-Since the preparation of the original scoping report, a series of consultation events have taken place leading up to, and as part of the Issues and Options stage (2005) and the Preferred Options stage (2007).
+Since the preparation of the original scoping report for the AAP, a series of consultation events have taken place leading up to, and as part of the Issues and Options stage (2005) and the Preferred Options stage (2007).
 Consultation has included a range of techniques including workshops, exhibitions, written consultation, newsletters, online publications, stakeholder meetings and questionnaires.